korenmiklos/talks/2022-10-17-uniwien/README.md

 ## Outline
-1. An engineering model of machines and machinists
+1. An engineering production function
 2. Equilibrium assignment of machines and machinists
 3. A case study of a weaving mill
 4. Imported machines and wages in Hungary, 1992-2003
 5. Discussion and conclusion

-# An engineering model of machines and machinists
+# An engineering production function
 ## Standard model
 $$
 Y = A F(K, L)